CREATE helps schools to help teachers succeed by:

-We offer new teachers a three-year, comprehensive support system aimed at increasing teacher effectiveness and retention.
+We train new teachers using a three-year, comprehensive support system designed to increase teacher effectiveness and retention

 Summer Resident Academy (SRA) -is a 5-week intensive new teacher training academy that takes place the summer between graduating from Georgia State University College of Education and Human Development and the first year of teaching.
 Our vision is for a cohort of beginning teachers who, empowered by their knowledge and experiences, enter their first year of teaching confident and prepared to lead each student to academic and social emotional success starting the first day of school.

-Equity Based iGroup Training is 5-day training designed to assist teams of educators with developing their capacity to identify inequities and interrupt racism.
+Equity Based iGroup Facilitators Training is a 5-day training designed to assist teams of educators with developing their capacity to identify inequities and interrupt racism.

 School Reform Initiative (SRI) Fall Meeting is 3-day gathering of educators from around the world, coming together in community to share questions about their practice and learn from close, public examination of their work.
 At Fall Meeting, participants engage with others in professional collaboration, equity-centered practices and reflective discourse using SRI protocols and resources!

 We address systemic teacher induction challenges by bringing together school districts and universities to re-imagine and reform teacher education.

 Induction Organization Collaborative (IOC) - A “third space” developed to engage teacher preparation and induction organizations in collective, sustained reflection in order to re-imagine and reform teacher education.
 Drawing on third space theory, which calls for the recognition and deconstruction of binaries (like theory vs practice) and the creation of new spaces for reflection and renewal, CREATE brings together university faculty, district/school leaders, and community members involved in the education of students for sustained and deep (re)consideration of the work each does.